Skip to Main Navigation

 The Tokyo Development Learning Center (TDLC) is a World Bank initiative in partnership with the Government of Japan, aimed at enhancing urban development globally.
 Through its Technical Deep Dive (TDD) workshops, TDLC brings together participants from developing countries and World Bank teams to create actionable solutions for urban development.
 These workshops incorporate insights from Japanese and global experiences, including expert presentations and site visits.

-This course is based on the World Bank’s Smart Cities for Sustainable Development and explores how smart cities leverage data and technology for sustainability.
+This course explores how smart cities leverage data and technology for sustainability.
 It is structured around four key themes: Green, Smart, Development, and Vision.
 Over four weeks, participants will examine case studies and innovative approaches that make cities more efficient, inclusive, and resilient.

 This course explores three IFC-financed projects—a wastewater treatment plant, a solid waste treatment project, and a public transportation upgrade.
 Through interactive decision points, participants will learn how municipalities can address environmental and social (E&S) challenges.
 The course provides practical insights into mitigating E&S risks throughout the investment lifecycle.

 The Global Platform for Sustainable Cities (GPSC) is a World Bank initiative that connects cities and partners to address urbanization and climate change challenges.
 The Regional City Academy, a core GPSC program, provides practical training to city leaders and urban practitioners to manage sustainable urban development through expert knowledge, tools, and best practices.
-The upcoming Regional City Academy in Guangzhou will focus on low-carbon, resilient growth for Asian cities, highlighting Guangzhou’s innovative urban practices like green infrastructure and flood management.
+The recent Regional City Academy in Guangzhou focused on low-carbon, resilient growth for Asian cities, highlighting Guangzhou’s innovative urban practices like green infrastructure and flood management.

 This course explores the financing challenges faced by cities worldwide, from bankruptcy to declining infrastructure and urban poverty.
 It examines the growing complexity of municipal governance, where officials must address urgent issues like social inclusion, economic development, crime, climate change, and natural disasters.
 Through this exploration, the course highlights both the urgency and opportunity for transformative change in urban management.